shawntax/dirtysite/content/pages/about.md

 missionStatement: |
   **To connect people through music.**
 values: >
-  **People are Good**

-  People are generally good inside and mean well - assume good intent - give people the benefit of the doubt.

-  **Fairness**

-  You get out what you put in - hard work is rewarded - Not picking favorites, equality – we strive for everyone tohave an equal chance and equal opportunity.

-  **Communication**

-  Transparency - Communicating as much as possible about as much as possible.

-  **Excellence**

-  Being the best we can be.
-Taking the time to improve our skills.
-Constantly improving.
-Doing what we need to do to be at our best.

-  **Make Mom Proud**

-  Act as if your Mom is watching you.
-Be a good person with integrity and honor.
-Hold yourself in a way that you and other members can be proud of.
-Set a good example for others.

-  **Being "Not Sorry"**

-  Being yourself and being authentic - Not apologizing for who you are - Having the courage to take risks.

-  **Cooperation not competition**

-  We are helping each other, not working against each other.
-We are not working on opposing goals, we are working toward a common goal, which is our joint success and the success of DNS.

-  **Modesty**

-  We always stay humble and understand how much more we have to learn, and how much more we can do to grow.

-  **Gratitude**

-  We are so grateful to everyone who has helped us a long the way, and are so thankful for every opportunity we have.
+  **1. Community** – We welcome new people and practice radical inclusion.
+We accept and respect diversity in all of its forms, including but not limited to age, sex, gender, sexual orientation, religion, nationality, and genres of music.

+  **2. Empathy** – We approach others in a spirit of goodwill, by assuming that they have good intentions and by giving them the benefit of the doubt.

+  **3. Equality** – We believe in fairness and substantive human equality.

+  **4. Communication** – We believe in transparency and in communicating as much as possible, even when it’s difficult.

+  **5. Solidarity** – We maintain a circle of trust in which everyone is safe.
+We are here for each other, and we practice mutual aid to the greatest extent that we can.
+We do our work in a spirit of cooperation and collaboration.

+  **6. Make Mom Proud** – We act in ways that would make our parents, or whoever we respect most in life, proud of us if they were watching.
+We carry ourselves in a way that sets a good example for others.

+  **7. Excellence** – We aim high and we always aim to improve.
+We put in the time to continuously refine our skills to be everything that we can be.

+  **8. Not Being Sorry** – As we put our values into practice, we never apologize for being authentic to who we are or doing what we do.
 identity: >
   **Promotion Company**

-  We promote events and music in the form live events, live streams, online music, via social media, email, text and more.
+  We produce and promote live events both in person and online

   **Artist Collective**

-  We are a group of skilled and experienced DJs producers who help each other, and play live events/live-streams together.
+  We are a crew of skilled DJs and producers that collaborate with and support each other

   **“The Dirty Side of the Sonic Spectrum”**